json2d/hexacubic/README.md

 ## `⬢ → *`

-A mathy Javacript utility library for working with hexagon grids functionally
+A mathy Javacript utility library for working with hexacubic grids functionally

 # Getting started